Automated human body assessment

 - Our solution uses Deep Learning and mathematical algorithms to detect posture flaws and evaluate the patient’s silhouette by processing its 3D digital twin.

 - We’re capable of detecting over 20 musculoskeletal disorders.

 - We deliver a full ML cycle - from the process design to model training and evaluation to integrating deployable components with the client’s infrastructure.

 Recent studies show over 60% prevalence of postural disorders for healthy 20 to 50-years-olds,' and it starts to affect all demographics, moving far beyond pure aesthetics.

 Is there a way to tackle this problem without regular physiotherapeutic appointments?
 Our client believes there is.
-And we help turn that faith into reality.
+And we help turn that belief into reality.

 Revolution in motion

-We were contracted by a NY-based healthtech startup that brings together the best physiotherapists and orthopedists from the US.
-They wanted to build a system to offer professional and fully automated movement-oriented aid via mobile app.
+We were contracted by a NY-based healthtech startup that brings together the best physiotherapists and orthopedists in the US.
+They wanted to build a system to offer professional and fully automated movement-oriented aid via a mobile app.

-The beneficent of the applications are not just people with postural disorders.
-The client wants to help anyone in a group of risk - starting with those with desk jobs, ending on pro athletes looking for movement optimization guidance they can access anytime.
+The application benefits not only those with postural disorders.
+The client wants to help anyone in a group of risk, from those with desk jobs to pro athletes looking for movement optimization guidance they can access anytime.

 The application's core combines medical knowledge, machine learning proficiency, and modern 3D-scanning technology.